smartcontractkit/ea-framework-js/docs/components/transport-types/custom-transport.md

 	Params: CryptoRequestParams // type of input parameters }
  Response: SingleNumberResultResponse // type of External Adapte response. `SingleNumberResultResponse` is built in type that indicates that both `data` and `result` are numbers
- CustomSettings: typeof customSettings  // type of adapter config
+ Settings: BaseAdapterSettings  // type of adapter config
  Provider: {
   RequestBody: never  // type of request body in case of POST requests. `never` for GET requests
   ResponseBody: ProviderResponseBody  // interface of raw response body from Data Provider